LivingSocial signs partnership with Anschutz's AEG

-SAN FRANCISCO (Reuters) - LivingSocial, the world’s second-largest daily deal company, signed an exclusive partnership with Philip Anschutz’s AEG business to offer members access to live events run by the entertainment giant.
+SAN FRANCISCO, May 31 (Reuters) - LivingSocial, the world’s second-largest daily deal company, signed an exclusive partnership with Philip Anschutz’s AEG business to offer members access to live events run by the entertainment giant.

 LivingSocial’s more than 60 million members will be able to buy vouchers for AEG events and get access to unique packages, such as VIP access or early admission at AEG venues, said Doug Miller, senior vice president of new business initiatives at LivingSocial.